 I try to counter that by preparing ahead.
-I would go through my lesson materials before the class and play a little game where I try to predict what sentences my students might attempt to make (I put a pretty heavy focus on sentence-building) or what questions they might ask, in order to identify potential gaps in my knowledge.
+I would go through my lesson materials before the class and play a little game where I try to predict what sentences my students might attempt to make (I place a huge focus on sentence-building) or what questions they might ask, in order to identify potential gaps in my knowledge.
 If I think of a word that I realise I don’t know how to say (like mailman – I literally learned that just 2 months ago), I look it up.

 Sometimes, despite all my preparations, I find myself surprised by their questions.
-In which case I tell them that I don’t know or that I’m not sure, that I’ll verify after the class and get back to the them with the answer as soon as I can.
+In which case I tell them that I don’t know or that I’m not sure, that I’ll verify after the class and get back to them with the answer as soon as I can.

 My solution to this is to build a reliable support network.
 I have made some Korean friends over the years, most of whom started out as my language exchange partners.
 I still talk to them regularly, and I know I can go to them if I have any questions.
-If there’s something I don’t know the answer to, I turn to naver, and I run whatever I find on naver by them to make sure I’m not giving my students wrong information.
+If there’s something I don’t know the answer to, I turn to naver, and I run whatever I find on naver by my friends to make sure I’m not giving my students wrong information.